Gordon999/Pi-MP3_Player/README.md

 New features.

+- Info button added.
+Will read and display an 'info.txt' file in an album directory.
+ONLY on cutdown = 0 screen (default).
+  Change 'self.Button_info_on = 0' to disable.

 - Support for .flacs added

 - 'Radio' button added for playing radio streams.
 Edit self.Radio_Stns = [  ] to add / remove stations.
 Format is "Name1","URL1","Name2","URL2",...